fake-useragent/fake-useragent/README.rst

 ==========

 As of November 2016, `useragentstring.com <http://useragentstring.com/>`_
-is down, version 0.1.3 uses hosted data to keep library working.
+is down, version 0.1.3 uses hosted data to keep library working

 Features
 ********